aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-aspect-ratio-customization/_index.md

 using Aspose.BarCode;
 ```

-Now that you've imported the required namespaces, you're ready to start customizing the aspect ratio.
+Now you’re ready to create a barcode generator.

+## databar stacked omnidirectional Aspect Ratio Settings

-## Step 1: Initialize BarcodeGenerator
+### Step 2: Initialize `BarcodeGenerator`

-The first step is to initialize the `BarcodeGenerator` class.
-This class allows you to generate barcodes with various customization options.
-We'll create a barcode of type `DatabarStackedOmniDirectional` with a sample data string.
+We’ll create a generator for the **databar stacked omnidirectional** type and feed it a sample GS1 data string.

 ```csharp
 string path = "Your Directory Path";